Complaints and Remedy Policy 2024 - 2027

 “an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.”

 A customer does not have to use the word ‘complaint’ for it to be treated as such.
-When a customer expresses dissatisfaction, we will ask the customer if they would like to raise a complaint.
+When a customer expresses dissatisfaction, we will consider utilising the Complaints Procedure.

-3.2 When we are reviewing complaints that are related to building safety, a relevant complaint is about either:
+3.2 When we are reviewing complaints that are related to concerns from residents regarding building safety, or how we have responded to these concerns, a relevant complaint could include:

-b) the performance by an accountable person for the building under any duty, or under regulations made under the Building Safety Act
+B) the performance by Derby Homes under regulations made under the Building Safety Act

 3.3 There may be times when we are unaware of an issue, and it is the first time a customer has reported it to us.
 This is called a service request, which is defined as: